 sudo apt install chrome-gnome-shell

 chrome prefix in the package name.
 It has nothing to do with Chrome.
-The package works with Google Chrome, Mozilla Firefox, as well with Microsoft Edge.
+Instead, the package works with Google Chrome, Mozilla Firefox, and Microsoft Edge.

 3. Install a GNOME Extension

-Now that you have both the browser extension and native host connector installed you can open the GNOME Extensions website where you can search for, install, and enable your preferred extensions.
+Now that you have both the browser extension and native host connector installed, you can open the GNOME Extensions website to search for, install, and enable your preferred extensions.

-Just find an extension you want to install and move the toggle switch to the “ON” position.
-For example, I’m going to install “Hide Top Bar” extension.
+Find an extension you want to install and move the toggle switch to the “ON” position.
+For example, I will install the “Hide Top Bar” extension.

 Similarly, you can search and install other extensions as well.
 How much simpler can it be?

 You can see all your installed GNOME extensions on the website under “Installed extensions” section.
 From here, you can configure the extension using the setting option.
 In addition, you only see a green arrow icon when an update is available.

 Alternatively, you can also launch the Extensions app from the applications grid to manage them.

 Click on its gear button to configure or toggle the switch to enable/disable the extension.

 Now you can enjoy the benefits of the extensible GNOME Shell with various add-ons of your choice.